ricardo-fo/twitter-bot/README.md

 # Twitter-Bot
-This project is going to be a Twitter bot
+This project is going to be a Twitter's bot